sudoersllc/opsbox-docs/docs/core/getting_started/running.md

 ```

-To do this, one required configuration parameters are needed:
+To do this, one required configuration parameters is needed:

 - `opa_url` : URL to upload rego policies to